LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 | *total = `at least 6 bytes`* |                           |                            |

 Note: `Solve` objects has an `id` property.
-These IDs are in the Java `UUID` type, however, as can be seen in the table above, thse IDs are not stored in the database file.
-This happens because, at least for now, doesn't have any reason to store IDs, since they are used only to handle the case when having two (or more) `Solve` objects with same values (same `time`, `scramble`, etc) so IDs can be used to diff thenselves.
+These IDs are in the Java `UUID` type, however, as can be seen in the table above, these IDs are not stored in the database file.
+This happens because, at least for now, doesn't have any reason to store IDs, since they are used only to handle the case when having two (or more) `Solve` objects with same values (same `time`, `scramble`, etc) so IDs can be used to diff themselves.

 # Bytes ordering